achafi/univariate_soft_sensor/README.md

-Here’s the updated README with instructions to clone the repository, add the data to the `data` folder, and run the Docker container.

----

 # Test App - Quick Start Guide

 Welcome to the Test App!
 This application is Docker-based, providing a straightforward setup process.
 Along with this README, you should have received a pre-built Docker image (`univariate_soft_sensor.tar`) and sample data.